dbw9580/alluxio/microbench/docs/Microbenchmarks.md

 ## Examples

-The code for the 2 example benchmarks can be found [here](examples).
+The code for the 2 example benchmarks can be found [here][examples].

 [exmaples]: https://github.com/dbw9580/alluxio/tree/benchmark/rpc-executor/microbench